omar0141/om_console/README.md

 - `showConsole`: Boolean to toggle console visibility.
 - `maxLines`: Integer to set the maximum number of rendered console lines, optimizing performance for large logs.

-## Limitations and Future Improvements

-- HTTP requests can only be copied as raw data.
-Support for copying as form data is planned for future releases.
-- Search functionality in HTTP requests is still under development.

 ## Contributing

 We welcome contributions to Om Console!
 Please submit issues and pull requests on our GitHub repository.